 Truth be told, the show is quite long, but on the upside, it doesn’t objectify women.
 This pageant is all about Tobago’s culture.
-On this stage the delegates’ only goal is to embody the true Tobago spirit – from their introductions, laced with the signature Tobago twang and turns of phrase; to their gowns, elaborately designed to represent very specific aspects of Tobago’s landscape and culture; to their talents, unleashed in the form of dance, song and spoken word.
+On this stage the delegates’ only goal is to embody the true Tobago spirit.
+From their introductions – laced with the signature Tobago twang and turns of phrase.
+To their gowns – elaborately designed to represent very specific aspects of Tobago’s landscape and heritage.
+To their talents – unleashed in the form of dance, song and spoken word.

 Throughout the event the young women are judged solely and wholly on their interpretation and representation of the island they call home.
 The ladies go to great lengths to put on a good show, but the audience does its part as well.
 Between their over-exuberant support of their delegates of choice and their hilarious running commentary, you’ve got a night full of cultural enlightenment with a healthy serving of laughter on the side.